 Wonderful!
 We're glad to have you with us.
 Every student beginning class at Epicodus has pre-work to do.
 This pre-work can take some time and we suggest budgeting about half a day to work through it all.
 There is software installation and set up to complete, as well as lessons to read through that will orient you to the flow of daily and weekly classwork, important policies, what to expect, and more!
 Please make sure to work through all of this pre-work before the start of class:

-For full-time students in the Ruby and React or C# and React track:
+For full-time students in the Ruby and React, C# and React, or Data Engineering track:

 For part-time students in the C# and React or Ruby and React track, or the Introduction to Programming course: